 This is where this anime shines.
 The characters.
 The relationship between the main characters and supporting cast is excellent.
 The four main characters band together to learn and teach each other the ways of fishing.
 While it took a while for Akira to really shine I could understand why he was portrayed as a main character although at first I was extremely confused as to why he was portrayed as a main character in the opening credits.
 But Haru is the real champion here.
 He may be an alien but he learns to be as much of a human as any of the rest of the characters.

 This anime was excellent.
-Everything was done, in my sense of the word, perfectly.
-I did not ever suspect that I would be giving out a perfect score on any anime but then Tsuritama came along and rocked my world.
+Everything was done, in my sense of the word, damn near perfectly.
 I would strongly suggest this anime to anyone who has a heart as Tsuritama will be sure to melt it.